About the Office of Student Life & Leadership

 About the position

-This position is expected to begin on August 1, 2021 and end May 31, 2022 (the end date may change based on student status and graduation).
-The Graduate Coordinator is expected to work up to 25 hours per week and a total of up to 525 hours between August 1 and December 31, 2021 and 525 hours between January 1 and May 31, 2022.
+This position is expected to begin on January 19 and end May 31, 2022 (the end date may change based on student status and graduation).
+The Graduate Coordinator is expected to work up to 25 hours per week and a total of up to 525 hours.
 It is expected that Graduate Coordinators maintain office hours up to 25 hours per week with flexibility allowed for weekend and evening programs.
 With supervisor approval, Graduate Coordinators can work more hours per week to provide flexibility to take time off during student breaks or less hours per week to support academic requirements.
 The Graduate Coordinator will be paid bi-weekly at a rate of $15.75 per hour.

 Supervision and management:

-- Work with the Student Organizations Program Coordinator to supervise and develop the student staff that work with registered student organizations: coordinate and lead the student staff bi-weekly meetings and facilitate team builders
+- Collaborate with the Leadership Development Program Coordinator to supervise and develop the undergraduate student staff that work with the NC Fellows Program

 - Assist in continuing development and maintenance of a long-term vision for a growing office while supervising student staff and volunteers in the timely implementation of that vision